 Also, transit services that were reduced or eliminated due to the COVID-19 pandemic may need to be replaced with new, less expensive mobility options.
-In some cases, demand response, micro-transit, and partnerships with Transportation Network Companies may prove to be more cost-effective and convenient than the traditional transit service they replace.
+In some cases, demand response or micro-transit systems may prove to be more cost-effective and convenient than the traditional transit service they replace.
 If cost savings are significant, MST can use these services to increase service levels on high ridership lines.